Asraf2asif/restaurant-site-laravel/README.md

 ## Foodfun-Restaurant Site PHP Laravel Portfolio Project

 A responsive, modern PHP-Laravel restaurant site with an admin dashboard with a content control system (CURD).
 It's a Tailwind-styled page and PostCSS plugin used for maximum browser compatibility.
-Its clean, responsible, and material design will be further improved, Its features:
+Its clean, responsible, and material design will be further improved.

+### Its features:

 - Simple, clean, attractive UI.
 - Responsive, compatible to all major browser and version.